-- Each student creates an account with the ASNAH assigned standardized Exam company -ATI.
-The student has 24-hour access to the resources, tools, and materials (practice test, content review, videos etc.) - 2.
-After taking each standardized exam, students have access to the detailed results including content areas for review.
+- Each student creates an account with the ASNAH chosen exam administration company.
+The student has 24-hour access to the resources, tools, and materials (practice test, content review, videos etc.) - After taking each standardized exam, students have access to the detailed results including content areas for review.
 Students may review strengths and weaknesses and complete a remediation and focused review plan.
-It is particularly important that student appropriately uses these resources before and after testing to improve areas of weakness. - 3.
-ATI Exam Reports are not to be shared with other students.
-They are intended to be used solely by students for remediation. - 4.
+It is important that student appropriately use these resources before and after testing to improve areas of weakness. - Exam reports are not to be shared with other students.
+They are intended to be used solely by students for remediation.
 Student may schedule appointment to review their results and repots with faculty on appointment bases.